7. The [SimuPaie] application – version 3 – 3-tier architecture with NHibernate

 public abstract class AbstractBasePamMetier : IPamMetier {

-// the data access object
+// data access object

 public IPamDao PamDao { get; set; }